Santa María Chimalapa

-Santa María Chimalapa is a town and municipality in Oaxaca in south-western Mexico.
+Santa María Chimalapa is a town and municipality in Oaxaca in southeastern Mexico and the easternmost and largest municipality in Oaxaca, but is also the least densely populated municipality in Oaxaca.

 It is part of the Juchitán District in the west of the Istmo de Tehuantepec region.

-Environment
+Geography

-The municipality has an area of 3572.31 km², much of it covered by tropical rain forest.
+The municipality has an area of 3572.31 km2, much of it covered by tropical rain forest.

 The climate is warm sub humid, with summer rainfall of 23,000 mm.